How Casinos Make A Fool Out of You

 The couple’s simple roof deck in Cabuyao

-A few hours after the group departed, at about 3 PM, the trio of myself, Carol, and Arthur went to the hot springs via the South Luzon expressway as traffic would be heavy along the national highway at that time of the day, as Arthur suggested.
-We passed the new and impressive city hall building complex along the way and emerged at a less busy section of the national highway just a few kilometers from our destination.
+A few hours after the group departed, at about 3 PM, the trio of Carol, Arthur, and me went to the hot springs via the South Luzon Expressway, as traffic would be heavy along the national highway at that time of day, as Arthur suggested.

-In the early 90s, I had long conversations with the late owner, Jesus Candelaria (or Mang Jess as I used to call him).
-He had intimated to me how he had paid very little for the place that used to be a favorite spot of carabaos (Philippine water buffalos) to cool off.
-He had also informed me that most of his sons and daughters were living abroad and that his nieces were the ones that ran the place.
+In the early 1990s, I had long conversations with the late owner, Jesus Candelaria (or “Mang Jess” as I used to call him).
+He had intimated to me that he had paid very little for the place, which used to be a favorite spot for carabaos (Philippine water buffaloes) to cool off.
+He had also informed me that most of his sons and daughters were living abroad and that his nieces were the ones who ran the place.

 The beers, the greasy meat leftovers, and good stories that reference the past are always the perfect ingredients for a good night’s sleep.
 I was in bed at 12:30 AM.